d-krupke/AlgBench/README.md

   runtime, environment information, stdout, etc.) automatically with a single line of code
 - remembering which function arguments have already run and skipping those
-- providing a compressable database to save memory, and saving highly redundant information, e.g., of the environment, only once
+- providing a compressible database to save memory, and saving highly redundant information, e.g., of the environment, only once
 - providing an NFS-compatible parallel database and compatibility to distribution libraries, such as slurminade